1,435 texts · Page 2 of 30

 I’m talking about the kind of gathering described in the Letter of Aristeas, a text that purports to tell the story of how the Hebrew Bible was translated into Greek, creating the ...

 I'm talking about everything from the moment the king started his day until he finally retired for the night.
-Can you imagine that kind of scrutiny?
-What an amazing and useful syst...
+Can you What an amazing and useful system it was!
+Why go to all that t...

 The Letter of Aristeas gives us a fascinating glimpse into this world.
 Our story picks up with Demetrius, the chief librarian of Alexandria.
 Imagine him, a man surrounded by scroll...